Cancer care is constantly evolving. And nowhere is that more true than with lung cancer.

 Finding lung cancer earlier

-Like most cancers, when you detect lung cancer early there is a better chance for curing it.
+Like most cancers, when you detect lung cancer early treatment is more likely to be successful.
 In recent years, lung cancer screening has played an important role in detecting lung cancer earlier in people who have the highest risk for it.

 Lung cancer screening is a simple, noninvasive annual test that includes a low-dose CT scan of the lungs.
-Lung cancer screening is available if you meet all three of the following screening criteria:
+Lung cancer screening may be available if you meet all three of the following screening criteria:

-• You're a current smoker or have quit within the last 15 years.
-(If you're a current smoker, we can help you quit.)
+- You're currently smoking or have quit within the last 15 years.
+(If you're currently smoking, we can help you quit.).

-Though she as a lifelong smoker, Gina never thought she'd get lung cancer.
+Though she has a long history of smoking, Gina never thought she'd get lung cancer.
 Then, a screening revealed an early-stage tumor.
-Read her story.
+Read more.

-“Through our comprehensive lung cancer screening program, we’re detecting far more early-stage lung cancers,” says Michael Liptay, MD, thoracic surgeon.
-“When we find lung cancer at an early stage, there is a greater chance that we’ll be able to cure it with a minimally invasive surgery.
+“Through our comprehensive lung cancer screening program, we’re detecting far more early-stage lung cancers,” says Michael Liptay, MD, thoracic surgeon at RUSH MD Anderson.
+“When we find lung cancer at an early stage, there is a greater chance that we’ll be able to treat it with a minimally invasive surgery.
 Many patients who have had early-stage lung cancer are now beating it thanks to early detection and screening.”

 New, effective treatments

 Lung cancer causes about 25% of all cancer deaths each year, and it is the leading cause of cancer death among both men and women.
-However, a recent article in the New England Journal of Medicine cites a decrease in lung cancer mortality over the past few years.
+However, an article cites a decrease in lung cancer mortality over the past few years.

-That decrease can be attributed to both early detection with lung cancer screening and new, effective therapies that were not available five or six years ago, according to medical oncologist Mary Jo Fidler, MD.
+That decrease can be attributed to both early detection with lung cancer screening and new, effective therapies that have only recently become available, according to RUSH MD Anderson medical oncologist Mary Jo Fidler, MD.

-“Just in the last year, we’ve had over eight new FDA approvals for lung cancer patients,” says Fidler.
+“In the last few years, we’ve had several new FDA approvals for lung cancer treatments and combinations," Fidler says.
 “It’s been a fast and dramatic change, and it’s great for the patients to have so many effective treatment options.”

 Immunotherapies, in particular, have played an important role in better outcomes, helping many patients go into remission for several years — which was not possible until very recently.
-“Cancer can put the brakes on your own immune system in fighting cancer,” says Fidler.
+“Cancer can put the brakes on your own immune system in fighting cancer,” Fidler says.
 “Immunotherapy works by releasing the brakes and allows your body to attack the cancer.”

 Liptay notes: “Immunotherapy has revolutionized outcomes for lung cancer patients with advanced disease.
 In the past, chemotherapy only worked for a small fraction of these patients, but with immunotherapy we’ve seen dramatic and long-standing results for these patients.”